Welcome to our PE and Sports webpage!

-The children will apply our key SCORE Values into their lessons delivered by staff - Self Esteem, Commitment, Organisation, Resilience and Excellence.
+The children will apply our key SCORE Values into their lessons delivering by staff - Self Esteem, Commitment, Organisation, Resilience and Excellence.

-Our PE curriculum will improve emotional well-being, reduce challenging behaviour, increase attendance and develop key skills such as leadership, confidence, social and team building skills.
-This also perfectly mirrors our own school mission statement; ‘Learn To Love, Love To Learn.’
-The curriculum will be inclusive and ensure that pupils of all abilities can access the range of activities we offer and that they are physically active for sustained periods of time in order to encourage them to lead healthy, active lives.
+Our PE curriculum will improve emotional well-being, reduce challenging behaviour and develop key skills such as leadership, confidence, social and team building skills.
+This also mirrors perfectly our own school mission statement; "Learn To Love, Love To Learn".

 Year 1 - Thomas

 Year 1/2 - Charlie

 Year 2 - Lucas P and Rachel